-In these challenging economic times, the California Association of Latino Superintendents and Administrators (CALSA) and F3 Education Awards Foundation have reaffirmed our commitment to academic excellence.
-Together we have created an annual essay contest awarding five education awards of $1,000 each for high school students.
+To affirm our commitment to academic excellence, the California Association of Latino Superintendents and Administrators (CALSA) and F3 Student AwardsTM (F3) have created an annual essay contest awarding five education awards of $1,000 each for high school students.

-ELIGIBILITY: Eligibility for the education awards is reserved exclusively for seniors attending a public high school in California planning to attend a community college or a four-year university upon graduation in June 2014.
+ELIGIBILITY: Eligibility for the education awards is reserved exclusively for seniors attending a public high school in California and planning to attend a community college or a four-year university upon graduation in June 2019.

-late, misdirected, and illegible entries, all of which will be disqualified.
+DISCLAIMER: CALSA and F3 do not assume responsibility for lost, late, misdirected, and illegible entries, all of which will be disqualified.

 F3 will forward entries to judges selected by CALSA for assessment.
 Essays will be assessed on content and style, including but not limited to passion, clear, articulate, and logical organization, development of ideas expressed, insight, creativity, and completeness and consistency in the use of language, variety in sentence structure, range of vocabulary, use of proper grammar, spelling, and punctuation.